basgren/railways/README.md

 Railways
 ========

-Railways is a plugin for RubyMine that provides convenient way to navigate between route actions.
+Railways is a plugin for RubyMine and IntelliJ IDEA Ultimate (with Ruby plugin) that provides convenient way to navigate between route actions.

 Features:

-* Separate Routes panel with list of all routes of Ruby On Rails project
+* Displays routes of Ruby On Rails application/engine in a separate "Routes" panel
-* Route filter for quick filtering by route path, controller/action or route name
-* "Goto route action" popup available by pressing **Ctrl + Shift + G** in Ruby On Rails projects
+* Adds quick navigation to action implementation from routes panel or "Goto route action" popup available in code editor by pressing **Ctrl + Shift + G**
+* Provides quick routes filtering by route path, controller/action or route name

+Current release is tested on RubyMine 7.0, RubyMine 6.3, IntelliJ IDEA 14.0.

 ## Development Environment